Moose Hunting 2013 Part 1 Patience: (23 Photos)

 10.

-9. This time we took out time and rode most of the way in on ATV's stopping to hunt different bogs & cut over's all along the way.
+9. Today we changed up strategies and rode most of the way into the country on our ATV's following the licensed ATV trail, stopping to hunt different bogs & cut over's all along the way.

 7.